-(a) Consequent membership function and (b) implied fuzzy set with membership function $\mu_1(u)$ for rule (1).
+Fig3.11 (a) Consequent membership function and (b) implied fuzzy set with membership function $\mu_1(u)$ for rule (1).
 Recall that the units for u(t) are Newtons (N).

-3.10 Recommendation From Another Rule

-Next, consider the conclusion reached by the other rule that is on, so that we are 0.75 certain that this rule applies to the current situation.
-Notice that we are much more certain that rule (2) applies to the current situation than rule (1).
+3.10 Recommendation From Another Rule Consider the conclusion reached by the other rule that is on, If error is zero and change-in-error is possmall Then force is negsmall which for convenience we will refer to as "rule (2)."
+Using the minimum to represent the premise, considering $\mu{premise2}(u) = min\{0.75, 1\} = 0.75$ so that by 0.75 rule is applied to the current situation.
+Notice that consider much more certain that rule (2) applies to the current situation than rule (1).
 For rule (2) the consequent is "force is negsmall" (this makes sense, for here the pendulum is perfectly balanced but is moving in the counterclockwise direction with a small velocity).
 The membership function for this consequent is shown in Figure 3.12 (a).
-The membership function for the conclusion reached by rule (2), which we denote by $\mu_2(u)$, is shown in Figure 3.12(b) (the shaded region) and is given by

-If error is zero and change-in-error is possmall Then force is negsmall which for convenience we will refer to as "rule (2)."
-Using the minimum to represent the premise, we have this membership function defines the implied fuzzy set for rule (2) (i.e., it is the conclusion that is reached by rule (2)).
+The membership function for the conclusion reached by rule (2), which is denoted by $\mu_2(u)$ , is shown in Figure 3.12(b) (the shaded region) and is given by $\mu_2(u) = min\{0.75, \mu{negsmall}(u)$ this membership function defines the implied fuzzy set for rule (2) (i.e., it is the conclusion that is reached by rule (2)).
 Once again, for different values of e(t) and de(t)/dt there will be different values of $\mu{premise2}(e(t), de(t)/dt)$ for rule (2) and hence different functions $\mu_2(u)$ obtained.
 Rule (2) is quite certain that the control output (process input) should be a small negative value.
-This makes sense since if the pendulum has some counterclockwise velocity then we would want to apply a negative force (i.e., one to the left).
-As rule (2) has a premise membership function that has higher certainty than for rule (1), we see that we are more certain of the conclusion reached by rule (2).
+This makes sense since if the pendulum has some counterclockwise velocity then the controller would want to apply a negative force (i.e., one to the left).
+As rule (2) has a premise membership function that has higher certainty than for rule (1).